After five months, jurors for Madoff aides find decision easy

-NEW YORK (Reuters) - When it came down to it, the evidence was simply too overwhelming.
+NEW YORK, March 24 (Reuters) - When it came down to it, the evidence was simply too overwhelming.

 That was what several jurors said on Monday after they convicted five former Bernard Madoff associates of helping to conceal his multibillion-dollar Ponzi scheme.